cywusky/TestDag/README.md

 4. Verify all of your newly pushed codes exist on EC2 under the folder ``` ~/airflow/dags/AirflowDags ```.
 This can be achieved via SSH connection to the EC2 instance.
 5. Launch [Airflow UI](https://fst-apc-airflow.agro.services/admin/).
 6. Find your DAG.
 Turn ON the DAG, and Trigger the DAG.
-7. Verify the result from Airflow UI, as well as from ECR, ECS through AWS console.
+7. Verify the result from Airflow UI.
+8. Verify the result from ECR, ECS, the logs from CloudWatch through AWS console..